0121 702 1659 |

 • Durability

-Anti Static Mats are either Conductive or Dissipative.
+Anti-static mats are either conducting or dissipative.
 Conductive mats can disperse static electricity quicker than dissipative mats can.
-This is because, with low electrical resistance, electrons flow easily across the mat's surface and therefore work quicker than dissipative items.
-Dissipative items are slower as the charges flow to the ground more slowly because they have a higher surface resistance of more than 1 x 10 5 ohms, whereas conductive items have a surface resistance of less than 1 x 10 5 ohms.
+This is because, with low electrical resistance, electrons flow easily across the mat's surface and, therefore, work faster than dissipative items.
+Dissipative items are slower as the charges flow to the ground more slowly because they have a higher surface resistance of more than 1 x 10 5 ohms.
+In contrast, conductive items have less than 1 x 10 5 ohms surface resistance.